Sick leave in the United States: Alabama

 Alabama does not require paid sick leave and preempts local governments from requiring it.

 Alaska

-Alaska does not require paid sick leave.
+All employees earn one hour of paid sick leave for every 30 hours worked.
+Employees of companies with 15 or more employees can accrue up to 56 hours a year, while employees of smaller companies can only accrue 40 hours a year.

 Arizona

 All full-time, part-time, and temporary workers earn one hour of paid sick leave for every 30 hours worked.
 Employees of companies with 15 or more employees can accrue up to 40 hours a year, while employees of smaller companies can only accrue 24 hours a year.
 Companies are only required to allow employees to use their time off after being employed for 90 days.

 Arkansas

 Arkansas does not require paid sick leave and preempts local governments from requiring it.

 California

 All employees are entitled to earn one hour of paid sick leave every 30 hours after working 30 days.
 Employees can earn up to 48 hours a year, but companies can limit the amount one can use to 40.
 Unused hours are carried over.
 Companies are only required to allow employees to use their time off after being employed for 90 days.
 San Francisco, Oakland, Long Beach, San Diego, Emeryville, Santa Monica, Los Angeles, and Berkeley have more expansive requirements.